InSyncWithFoo/css-stackexchange-logos/README.md

 ## Legal notice

-The Stack Exchange sites' icons are copyrighted by Stack Exchange, Inc.
+The Stack Exchange sites' logos are copyrighted by Stack Exchange, Inc.
 Their usage in this project is governed by the [trademarks usage guidelines][2].

 This project is not associated with Stack Exchange, Inc in any way.